-Recent Coat Of Arms & Heraldry
+Recent Coat Of Arms Logo Design

 Do You Have Any Questions?

-Not only can a crest or monogram be used as a logo for business, but many people decide to create a crest for their family.
+Not only can crest logos or monogram be used as a logo for business, but many people decide to create a crest for their family.
 No matter what the purpose, understanding the psychology of logos will help you choose the perfect colors and branding for your design, so people feel connected to it.

 Psychology of Color

 Everyone has a color they like best.
 This is because there is psychology behind color.
 Colors, such as red, blue, yellow, and green, are directly correlated to the body, mind, emotions, and the balance between these elements.
+I find this very interesting and intriguing.
+Color psychology

 Red is a bold and powerful color that can easily grab attention.
 This is why red is chosen for stop signs and traffic lights.
 Red raises the pulse, exciting you and motivating you to act.
 While it is stimulating, lively, and friendly, red can also come across as demanding and aggressive.

-The coat of arms on the Bacardi bottle is a perfect example of the subtle use of red.
+Coat of arms on the Bacardi bottle is a perfect example of the subtle use of red.
 The company is known for its black bat within a red circle logo, but on every bottle you can also find a red and gold Spanish crest.
 The symbol shows the history of the company, blending their past with their current design.

 Blue is soothing because it mentally affects us, unlike the physical effect of red.
 Strong blues help with clear thought.
 Soft blues calm the mind and help with concentration.
 Research has proven that blue is the world’s favorite color, but it can also be perceived as cold and unfriendly.